LinkedIn Infographics in 2026: How to Create Posts That Get 3X More Engagement

 Track these metrics in LinkedIn Analytics: impressions, engagement rate (reactions + comments + shares divided by impressions), dwell time (available in creator mode analytics), saves, and profile visits from the post.
 The most important metric for lead generation is not engagement rate — it is the number of inbound DMs and connection requests your infographic generates.

 Ready to turn your LinkedIn infographics into a lead generation engine?
 ConnectSafely helps you pair high-performing visual content with targeted inbound engagement — so the right people see your expertise and start conversations.
-Start your strategy at $39/month.
+Start your strategy from USD $10/month.

 See How It Works